-It is important to have in mind that employee personal and sensitive information must be treated as confidential by the employer, so any use of such information must be related to labour and internal purposes.
+It is important to have in mind that employees' personal and sensitive information must be treated as confidential by the employer, so any use of such information must be related to labour and internal purposes.
 Moreover, this kind of information is subject to the provisions of the Data Privacy Act and there is a requirement that personal information shall be accurate and up to date.

 26.2.
-Personnel files
+PERSONNEL FILES

-The processing of Personal Data by public or private entities in records or data banks is subject to the provisions of The Law N° 19.628 ('The Privacy Act').
+The processing of Personal Data by public or private entities in records or data banks is subject to the provisions of Law No. 19.628 (The Privacy Act).
 The person in charge of the records or databases where Personal Data are stored after being collected should take care of them with due diligence, taking responsibility for damage.